Daniel Kerr: Drugs

+Arson

 In November 2014, Kerr was arrested and charged with endangering the lives of two people after he allegedly started a small fire at a house in Glendalough.
 He spent five nights at Hakea Prison before being released on bail when his parents paid the $5000 surety.

+On 17 February 2021 Kerr was charged with criminal damage by fire after a fire damaged the rear of his parents' Kardinya house.
+He denied responsibility for the fire, but as he was already on bail for domestic violence charges, his bail was revoked.
+In May 2023, Kerr was sentenced to two years’ jail for the fire, backdated to his arrest in 2021.

+Domestic violence

 Kerr was charged with aggravated stalking and breaching a violence restraining order on 19 August 2020.
 On 16 September 2020 he was charged with historical domestic violence charges.

-On 17 February 2021 Kerr was charged with criminal damage by fire after a fire damaged the rear of his Kardinya house.
-He denied responsibility for the fire, but as he was already on bail for the previous charges, his bail was revoked.
+In June 2024, Kerr pleaded guilty to one count of "engaging in persistent family violence", in exchange for the withdrawal of a series of other domestic violence charges.
+The charges related to his former partner, with prosecutors alleging that he had "wielded physical, emotional and verbal abuse over the woman", including choking and punching her, as well as "destroyed her property and gained control of her finances and social media accounts".
+The presiding judge handed down a suspended jail sentence of four years and six months, with strict supervision requirements, on the basis that he continue to receive treatment for his mental health issues.
+He was also declared to be a "serial family violence offender" but was not subjected to electronic monitoring.